Lavlen/sneakers-quiz/README.md

 ### Features for the future
 * Username and password validation functionality
 * Countdown timer for answering questions
-* tidbits popups on selected question that provide interesting facts
+* Tidbits popups on selected question that provide interesting facts
 * compulsary username entry
 * The user will have the ability to set the difficulty level of the questions.